Leaderboard

 Showing content with the highest reputation on 02/04/25 in all areas

-1. I've held my tongue for a while on this forum.
+I've held my tongue for a while on this forum.
 It's been uneasy watching on for a long while, pretty much since Truro FC came on the scene.
 It was clear as day that all focus and attention went in one direction as that was the shiny new club with a shiny new stadium the Council and Truro FC were paying for.
 Cornwall at Penryn had no assets, a weakened ability to drive its income, given the individuals and the contacts that come with it went to Truro FC.
 The dwindling attendances with the lack of any real (marketing) resource or way of driving a crowd with a shoestring team.
 The investment team cherry picked critical elements of Cornwall RLFC and then moved them to Truro FC as part of the acquisition and sale.
 On one hand entrepreneurial.
 On the other, chopped the knees off Cornwall RLFC which at the time was making good progress in the commercial world.
 There were a number of key failings.
 One of the biggest being the lack of any community or game being developed alongside the club.
 The club was paper-thin in terms of its depth in the community and as soon as Perez moved focus onto something else, the gaping chasm opened up with no resilience The Council were desperate for Truro FC to "come home" to the city and as such, an opportunity arose.
 At one stage I was optimistic that Cornwall RLFC could ground share and be a dual enterprise.
 It would've put the RU Pirates well and truly on the back foot down here.
 All of that was cast aside for what ever reason the investment team had.
 For everyone who is casting the "it would never work" notion.
 I categorically rebuff those statements.
 It could have worked.
 Cornwall started with a good solid foundation, with energy, an off the field team doing some good things, and with a decent following.
 They could've made the club more sustainable for the long-run with investment into the community game/building a broader base.
 But equally, when you switch focus to Truro FC, sell the business and keep hold of your sales staff, contacts and a limited corporate order book for sport sponsorship in the Duchy.
 The buyer of the RL club is always on a hiding to nothing.
-In my opinion that is the biggest issue that killed Cornwall.
+In my opinion that is the biggest issue that killed Cornwall.13 points

 8 points

-8. It's all PR - you can pretty much get whatever tickets you would like for any game, but it has created a buzz and fans actually flapping about not receiving their code etc. It's created a sense of urgency, whereas it's probably fair to say that for an RL event you can normally just wait until the final month before bothering.
-Hopefully this strategy will allow them to know where they now need to focus their marketing budget, and how much (although I'd expect no real surprises!).
+It's all PR - you can pretty much get whatever tickets you would like for any game, but it has created a buzz and fans actually flapping about not receiving their code etc. It's created a sense of urgency, whereas it's probably fair to say that for an RL event you can normally just wait until the final month before bothering.
+Hopefully this strategy will allow them to know where they now need to focus their marketing budget, and how much (although I'd expect no real surprises!).8 points

-9. In the loyalty period - managed to get 2 x Headingley North Stand In the pre-register period today I got 2 x Everton in the south west corner and 3 in the Club Wembley ring.
+In the loyalty period - managed to get 2 x Headingley North Stand In the pre-register period today I got 2 x Everton in the south west corner and 3 in the Club Wembley ring.
 A good amount spent and it should be worth every penny.
 I don't believe that the grumps on social media and BBC HYS pages complaining about prices fairly represent RL fans.
 It's evident that many RL and sports fans in general will pay good money for top class RL in this country.
-My first international game was vs Australia in the '92 world cup final at Wembley, It means a lot to be able to go to this series with my dad if he can make it to October/November.
+My first international game was vs Australia in the '92 world cup final at Wembley, It means a lot to be able to go to this series with my dad if he can make it to October/November.7 points

 6 points